AcuityInfoMgt/sharepoint-process-helpers/README.md

 Displays customized instructions for each step of a process.
 The instructions at each step can be different.

+Add a multi-line text field to your packages list called Guidance.
+Allow rich text.

 Add this after the core code.

 ```